steven112163/Programmable-Network-Switches/HW2/README.md

 # Programmable-Network-Switches HW2

 ## Description
-The p4-learning-bridge is from hw1.
-Pipeconf is the pipeline configuration app for p4-learning-bridge.
 This hw implements learning bridge on P4 switches.
+The p4-learning-bridge is from hw1 with new function.
+Pipeconf is the pipeline configuration app for it.
+Learning_bridge.p4 is the p4 pipeline of the switch.

 ## Run
 1. Start onos